woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 ---

-I may not know you, but if you do full stack software engineering with OOP frameworks like Rails, Django, and similar, I have something I'd like you to try with me that you might really like.
-It's a simple, natural way to express a lot of behavior that has been either bloating your models, or has spread around in architectural components like service objects, form models, presenters, and potentially a dozen other architectural widgets.
+If you do backend or full stack software engineering with OOP frameworks like Rails, Django, and similar, I have something I'd like you to try.
+It's a simple, natural way to express behavior that's either bloating models, or is spread around various architectural components like service objects, form models, presenters, and similar.

 To be sure, count yourself lucky if you have good structure in your app; even if it's a bit complex, it's vastly superior to fat controllers or fat models for keeping velocity up.

 You have to admit though - wasn't it nice when your app was smaller, and your domain models were just translations of things you'd see in use cases?
 Sure, `User` had a few long methods, but you didn't have `UserPresenter`, `UserRegistrationService`, and whatever else, all with their own interfaces and implementations to manage, none inspired by delivering customer value.

 I mean, transparent domain modeling was the original promise of Model-View-Controller (MVC).
-You're supposed to just spend energy on translating users' mental models to code - the M - and let VC expose it to the world:
+You're supposed to spend most of your energy translating users' mental models to code - the M - and let views and controllers expose it to the world:

 ![MVC](/img/gerunds-a-simple-solution-to-architecture-exhaustion/mvc.jpg)
 <div class="img-caption">The DCI Architecture: A New Vision of Object-Oriented Programming</div>